-For Those Without AC, This Weekend's Heat Wave Could Be Deadly
+For Those Without AC, Heat Waves Can Be Deadly

 During L.A.'s August heat wave it was so hot in Irma Macedonio's apartment that she had to take a cold shower and wrap herself in wet towels just to cool down enough to try and get some sleep.